Madzivhandila/Agile-Scrum/README.md

       5. .gitignore
       6. Storage of Credentials and Sensitive Information

-Welcome to the repository for the CMPG 323 Overview project.
+Welcome to the repository for my CMPG 323 Overview project1.
-This repository serves as a single point for managing CMPG 323 projects, assignments, and training.
+This repository serves as a single point for managing CMPG 323 projects, assignments, and trainings.
 Important information on the structure of this repository, the branching process, and standards for safeguarding sensitive material may be found below.